-We had left after Beijing.
-We are now in Mongolia where the days on the bike are fairly intense.
-Back on our adventures in recent weeks...
+We left you after Beijing.
+We are now in Mongolia where the days on the bike are quite intense.
+A look back at our adventures of the past few weeks...

-Part 1 of 2 : we cut this article into two parts to make it not too long!
+Part 1/2 : we cut this article in two parts so that it is not too long!

 And again by bus!

 We leave Beijing on Friday May 8th.
 The direct train to Ulan Bator being out of budget, we cut the trip in two parts: bus to the Mongolian border, then train.